|Veterinary Imaging: an interdisciplinary infrastructure at the University of Copenhagen

-The veterinary imaging unit at the faculty Life Sciences, Copenhagen University uses modern medical imaging equipment for clinical diagnosis, research and teaching.
+The veterinary imaging unit at the faculty Health Sciences, Copenhagen University uses modern medical imaging equipment for clinical diagnosis, research and teaching.
 It is staffed by five professional and three technical staff.

 Research collaborations are actively encouraged, and interested parties are asked to contact us to discuss needs.